chenqianhe/slugify/README.md

 # URL Slug Generator

-A simple TypeScript library for converting strings into URL-friendly slugs.
+A simple TypeScript library for converting strings into URL-friendly slugs, with support for ASCII conversion, custom replacements, word removal, and length restrictions.

-## Description
+## Features

-The URL Slug Generator helps you easily convert any string into a format suitable for URLs.
-It automatically removes special characters, converts all text to lowercase, and replaces spaces with hyphens, making it an ideal tool for creating clean, readable URLs.
+- Converts strings to URL-friendly slugs.
+- Transforms non-ASCII characters to their ASCII equivalents using `unidecode`.
+- Allows for custom replacement characters instead of the default hyphen.
+- Supports removal of specified words from the input string.
+- Enforces maximum slug length constraints.

 ## Installation

-Install with npm:
+Install the package using npm:

 ```bash
 npm install url-slug-generator
 ```

-Or with yarn:
+Or using yarn:

 ```bash
 yarn add url-slug-generator